 The Palace of Culture and Science is located in the city centre just next to the Central Train Station and Golden Terraces – the famous shopping centre.
 With a total height of 237 metres it is the tallest building in Poland.
 The building was originally known as Joseph Stalin’s Palace of Culture and Science.
 There are 8 exactly same buildings in Russia.
 The building was designed by a Russian architect in 1955 and is considered as a Russian gift for Poland.
 This fact recently caused lots of issues.
 Some wanted to take it down due to its origin and live symbol of Soviet influence over Polish country.
 But for the last 70 years the building became an integral part of the city, the real centre of culture and science.
 Now it remains mostly a capital treasure rather than a communistic gift.

-Praga – one of the oldest parts of the city was always considered a district on the wrong side of the track.
+Praga – one of the oldest parts and most interesting of the city has to be on your list for top things to see in warsaw.
+It has always been considered as a district on the wrong side of the track.
 It used to be home for working-class people with very low-standard flats.
 Only few years back it was still an extremely dangerous neighbourhood even for Warsaw inhabitants.
-You would not find yourself near streets like Stalowa.
+You would not want to find yourself near Stalowa Street after dark.
 If you were in the area after 8pm – God help you!
 Rozyckiego Market was a place where you could buy literally everything!
 Including guns, fake documents, stolen household goods, wild animals…

 Over the last few years old Praga district was renovated and slowly became a modern district with stylish old buildings and highly-priced apartments.
-Now places like Soho Factory and Old Vodka factory – Koneser, which was recently rebuilt, remain one of the most modern places in Warsaw, visited by everyone even from the other side of the river.
-In Warsaw Vodka Factory “Koneser” there are number of museums (including Fantasy one), cultural and entertainment facilities, start-up offices and ice-skating place (only in winter time).
+Now places like Soho Factory and Old Vodka factory – Koneser, that was recently rebuilt, remain under huge interest of investors and one of the most modern places in Warsaw.
+In Warsaw Vodka Factory “Koneser” there are number of great places to visit: museums (including Fantasy one), cultural and entertainment facilities, start-up offices and ice-skating place (only in winter time).

 National Stadium in Warsaw.